Watch sealcam for live action of the only seal colony in the north west of England

 Troubleshooting playback issues

-Our cameras use HTML5 player so you will need to click the play button to watch the live stream.
-Safari browser users may have difficulty streaming the cam, please try another browser.
+Our cameras use HTML5 player so you'll need to click the play button to watch the live stream.
+Safari browser users may have difficulty streaming the cam so please do try another browser.
 If you're still experiencing playback issues please email us and we'll do our best to help.

 Read more